the-virtual-brain/tvb-root/tvb_documentation_new/manuals/UserGuide/UserGuide-Shell.rst

 ---------------------------

 If you are using |TVB| on a headless machine then Python IDLE is not an option.
+In this scenario TVB's shell is a simple python console shell.
 To launch a python terminal in the command profile use ::

    distribution start COMMAND_PROFILE -headless